 If your caladium plants have been planted in pots, ensure they have good drainage holes.
 Prevent the holes from getting clogged by layering the bottom with pebbles or gravel.

-Increase the drainage of the soil by mixing in pumice, perlite or lava rocks for soil aeration.
-Mulch can also help in keeping the soil moist and reducing the impact of extreme weather conditions.
+Increase the drainage of the soil by mixing in pumice, perlite (or perlite substitutes) or lava rocks for soil aeration.
+Mulch can also help in keeping the soil moist and reduce the impact of extreme weather conditions.

 – Plant Them in Indirect Sunlight